 - a. follow-up the updates of the Global Aviation Safety Plan (GASP) and support the development, update and implementation of the MID Regional Aviation Safety Plan (MID-RASP) at the regional level and provide feedback to the RASG-MID; - b. identify and develop the SEIs, which are aligned with the regional priorities and targets, for implementation within the MID Region.
-The focus of these SEIs is to effectively and economically mitigate the safety risks identified by the ASRG; - c. identify difficulties, challenges and deficiencies related to the implementation of each SEI and propose mitigation measures; - d. identify assistance Programmes such as, but not limited to, workshops, seminars and capacity building activities to improve the level of implementation of the approved SEIs by the RASG-MID; - e. share expertise and experience and provide recommended actions for each SEI, in a prioritized manner based on best practices; - f. monitor the status of achieving related safety objectives and targets included in the MID Region Safety Strategy; - g. identify areas of concern to aviation safety that may be unique to the region, and develop data and mitigations to address those concerns; - h. work closely with States and stakeholders to ensure that SEIs and mitigation measures are implemented through a coordinated effort; - i. propose input to the RASG-MID for the development of the RASG-MID Annual Work Programme; and j.
-Coordinate with relevant RASG-MID, MIDANPIRG and MID-RASFG subsidiary bodies issues with common interest.
+The focus of these SEIs is to effectively and economically mitigate the safety risks identified by the ASRG; - c. identify difficulties, challenges and deficiencies related to the implementation of each SEI and propose mitigation measures; - d. identify assistance Programmes such as, but not limited to, workshops, seminars and capacity building activities to improve the level of implementation of the approved SEIs by the RASG-MID; - e. share expertise and experience and provide recommended actions for each SEI, in a prioritized manner based on best practices; - f. monitor the status of achieving related safety objectives and targets included in the MID Region Safety Strategy; - g. identify areas of concern to aviation safety that may be unique to the region, and develop data and mitigations to address those concerns; - h. work closely with States and stakeholders to ensure that SEIs and mitigation measures are implemented through a coordinated effort; and - i. propose input to the RASG-MID for the development of the RASG-MID Annual Work Programme.